samply/bridgehead-deployment/doc/Store.md

 You can access the Store under `http://localhost:8081`.
 A simple test is fetching the import XSD under `http://localhost:8081/importXSD`.

-The inteface uses the OSSE XML schemas defined [here](http://schema.samply.de/osse/).
+The interface uses the OSSE XML schemas defined [here](http://schema.samply.de/osse/).

 Most work is to import patient/sample data into the store.
 You have to create a xml file which will be tested against our Metadata Repository.
 The current namespace, where all data-elements are defined and all GBA-Components work with, can be found under http://mdr.germanbiobanknode.de/view.xhtml?namespace=mdr16